bodetaima/bodetaima.github.io/resume.md

 - Experienced with React Native and building mobile app processes.
 - Documentation, training, and review.
 - Being able to express and convey ideas with other developers and teams.
+- English efficient.
+Be able to read some Hangul (Korean) but not really good.

 ### Work Experience